 http://$GATEWAY_URL/productpageone or more times to generate trace information.

 To see trace data, you must send requests to your service.
-The number of requests depends on Istio’s sampling rate.
-You set this rate when you install Istio.
-The default sampling rate is 1%.
-You need to send at least 100 requests before the first trace is visible.
+The number of requests depends on Istio’s sampling rate and can be configured using the Telemetry API.
+With the default sampling rate of 1%, you need to send at least 100 requests before the first trace is visible.
 To send a 100 requests to the

 productpageservice, use the following command: